Remote Work: A Manual for Humans

 Elastic NV, A Distributed Company

-To share a little bit more about where I’m coming from, I want to share the story of the company that I work for.
+To share a little bit more about where I’m coming from, I want to share the story of the company that I was working for when I wrote this (I’m no longer there, but I believe there are some great examples to share).
 Elastic was formed as a distributed company, especially around the open source software “Elasticsearch.”
 Elasticsearch powers many of the products, services and companies that you interact with.
 I say Elastic is a “Household name” to people in technology, but to the end user the technology is hidden under the surface.
 If you go to Wikipedia and search for something, Elasticsearch powers that search.
 When you are matched on Tinder, when you find an Uber or Lyft driver, when you look for restaurant reviews on Yelp, when you search for a movie on Netflix, Elasticsearch is behind it.
 Much of the data analysis on COVID-19 is happening around the Elastic offerings as well.
 But the capabilities have extended so far beyond search.
 We’ll leave it there for now.

 This company, Elastic NV, was formed as a distributed company.
 The qualities of the distributed company are used as a competitive advantage.
 For example, 24 hour support isn’t difficult as we have engineers living in whatever time zone you are in.